Request an appointment by clicking here or by calling 704-444-0087

 One of my favorite responses, when someone does something really breathtakingly clueless, is quite simple:

 “Wow” said with a nonsarcastic, curious, open look on your face.
-Mind blown.
+And stop talking.

 2. Context: A friend or loved one engages in, what my teen calls “emo-texting,” overwhelming you with highly emotional and stressful texts after you’ve already asked this person to stop doing this repeatedly.